gpuopenanalytics/pynvml/README.md

 > directly, but will instead depend on `nvidia-ml-py`.
 >
 > Please migrate to the official package for long-term support.
+> You can still import and use a familar `pynvml` module after
+> migrating to the official package.

 Python bindings and utilities for the NVIDIA Management Library
 ===============================================================